clemyan/safe-navigation-proxy/README.md

 #### `options.nil.unwrap`

-As noted in the main documentation, the default unwrap method of nil references returns the first argument it is passed.
-The `nil.unwrap` configuration overides that.
+As noted above, the default unwrap method of nil references simply returns the first argument it is passed.
+The `nil.unwrap` configuration replaces the implementation.

 Type/Value | Meaning
 -----------|-----------------